Oral & Vision Health Blog

 Improving your oral and mental health

-First mental health treatment is essential.
+First, mental health treatment is essential.
 You will also want to see a dentist for teeth treatment.
-Your teeth and gums provide a lot of insight into both your mental and physical health.
-There are steps you can take at home before and after you see the dentist.
+Your teeth and gums provide much insight into your psychological and physical health.
+You can take steps at home before and after seeing the dentist.
 These include:

 • Cut out smoking.
 And either reduce or eliminate alcohol consumption.
 If you suffer from dry mouth, use sugar-free mints and gum.
 Some toothpastes are specially made for dry mouth.

-Oral health and mental health are intricately connected, and you cannot afford to stop paying attention to either one.
+Oral and mental health are intricately connected, and you cannot afford to stop paying attention.
 Neglecting your teeth and gums can make you more likely to suffer from depression.
 As Benjamin Franklin said, “An ounce of prevention is worth a pound of cure.”

-Having sparkly teeth and healthy gums will boost your mental health and mean no more social embarrassment.
+Sparkly teeth and healthy gums will boost your mental health and mean no more social embarrassment.
 So, get out there and get social.
 Go work out with a friend or grab some lunch.
-Also remember to slow things down and be in the moment to help you focus and create a calming feeling.
+Also, remember to slow things down and be in the moment to help you focus and create a calming feeling.

 This article is not intended to be a substitute for diagnosis or treatment.
 Always seek the advice of your mental health professional or another qualified health provider with any questions you may have regarding your condition.